"

 • Notes can be written in a space, which is between the lines.

-• The whole note in the space does not go beyond the top or bottom line and fits neatly between the lines.
+• The whole note in the space fits neatly between the lines, not going beyond the top or bottom line.

 • Notes can also be written above or below the staff, which will be discussed in Example 1.3.3.

-• Treble clef: The treble clef is a specific type of clef that is placed at the beginning of the staff and tells us how high or how low a note sounds.
+• Treble clef: The treble clef is a specific type of clef that is placed at the beginning of the staff and indicates how high or how low a note sounds.

-• The treble clef is the most common clef for higher voices (e.g., soprano and alto) and higher-sounding instruments (e.g., flute, clarinet, oboe, trumpet, violin).
+• The treble clef is the most common clef for higher voices (such as soprano and alto) and higher-sounding instruments (like the flute, clarinet, oboe, trumpet, and violin).

 • The treble clef is also known as the G clef.

-• The starting point of a treble clef (the middle of the treble clef that looks like a snail shell) falls on where the pitch G lies.
+• When drawing a treble clef, the starting point of the symbol (the middle part that resembles a snail shell) falls on where the pitch G lies.
 (The note on a line in Example 1.3.1 is G.)

-• The shape of the treble clef itself looks like the letter G.
+• The treble clef’s shape resembles the letter G.

-• The treble clef is difficult to draw, so be sure to practice writing it.
+• The treble clef can be tricky to draw, so make sure to practice writing it.

-• Bar line: At the end of the staff, there is a vertical line called a bar line, which breaks music into easy-to-understand segments called measures or bars.
+• Bar line: At the end of the staff, there is a vertical line called a bar line that separates music into easy-to-understand segments called measures or bars.

-• Notice that there is no bar line at the beginning.
+• There is no bar line at the start.

-For treble clef, the pitches are set as shown in Example 1.3.2.
-It is extremely helpful to memorize the placement of these pitches on the staff as quickly as possible.
+For the treble clef, the pitches are arranged as shown in Example 1.3.2.
+It is very helpful to memorize the placement of these pitches on the staff as quickly as possible.

 Example 1.3.2.
 Pitches in the treble clef